containers/ramalama/docs/ramalama.1.md

 configure the system for AI themselves.
 After the initialization, RamaLama will run the AI Models within a container based on the OCI image.

-RamaLama first pulls AI Models from model registires.
-It then start a chatbot or a service as a rest API from a simple single command.
+RamaLama first pulls AI Models from model registries.
+It then start a chatbot or a service as a rest API (using llama.cpp's server) from a simple single command.
 Models are treated similarly to the way that Podman or Docker treat container images.

 RamaLama supports multiple AI model registries types called transports.
 Supported transports:

 ## TRANSPORTS